Johnny Cash: American Recordings

-Later years and death
+Later years

 In 1997, during a trip to New York City, Cash was diagnosed with the neurodegenerative disease Shy–Drager syndrome, a form of multiple system atrophy.
 According to biographer Robert Hilburn, the disease was originally misdiagnosed as Parkinson's disease, and Cash even announced to his audience that he had Parkinson's after nearly collapsing on stage in Flint, Michigan, on October 25, 1997.
 Soon afterwards, his diagnosis was changed to Shy–Drager, and Cash was told he had about 18 months to live.
 The diagnosis was later again altered to autonomic neuropathy associated with diabetes.
 The illness forced Cash to curtail his touring.
 He was hospitalized in 1998 with severe pneumonia, which damaged his lungs.

 During the last stage of his career, Cash released the albums American III: Solitary Man (2000) and American IV: The Man Comes Around (2002).
-American IV included cover songs by several late 20th-century rock artists, notably "Hurt" by Nine Inch Nails and "Personal Jesus" by Depeche Mode.
+American IV included cover songs from several late 20th-century rock artists, notably "Hurt" by Nine Inch Nails and "Personal Jesus" by Depeche Mode.
 Trent Reznor of Nine Inch Nails commented that he was initially skeptical about Cash's plan to cover "Hurt", but was later impressed and moved by the rendition.
 The video for "Hurt" received critical and popular acclaim, including a Grammy Award.

-June Carter Cash died on May 15, 2003, aged 71.
+June Carter Cash died on May 15, 2003, aged 73.
 June had told Cash to keep working, so he continued to record, completing 60 songs in the last four months of his life.
 He even performed surprise shows at the Carter Family Fold outside Bristol, Virginia.
 At the July 5, 2003, concert (his last public performance), before singing "Ring of Fire", Cash read a statement that he had written shortly before taking the stage:

 Cash continued to record until shortly before his death.
 "When June died, it tore him up", Rick Rubin recalled.
 "He said to me, 'You have to keep me working because I will die if I don't have something to do.'
-He was in a wheelchair by then and we set him up at his home in Virginia… I couldn't listen to those recordings for two years after he died and it was heartbreaking when we did."
+He was in a wheelchair by then and we set him up at his home in Virginia...
+I couldn't listen to those recordings for two years after he died and it was heartbreaking when he died."
 Cash's final recordings were made on August 21, 2003, and consisted of "Like the 309", which appeared on American V: A Hundred Highways in 2006, and the final song he completed, "Engine 143", recorded for his son John Carter Cash's planned Carter Family tribute album.

+Death

-While being hospitalized at Baptist Hospital in Nashville, Cash died of complications from diabetes at around 2:00 am Central Time on September 12, 2003, aged 71—less than four months after his wife.
+On September 12, 2003, at approximately 2am Central Time, while hospitalized at Baptist Hospital in Nashville, Tennessee, Cash died of complications from diabetes, at age 71.
+His death came less than four months after his wife's.

+Public funeral services were held at the First Baptist Church in Hendersonville, Tennessee.
 He was buried next to her at Hendersonville Memory Gardens near his home in Hendersonville, Tennessee.